 In designing this boat, I started with the numbers.
 Using the winning finishing times from the venerable Blackburn Challenge race around Cape Ann, I drew a boat that would compete with these winning rowers.
 A race like the Blackburn also demands a seaworthy boat.
 For my target rowers, the Blackburn wasn't necessarily the point, but speed and seaworthiness were important.
 Of course, in the battle of trade-offs, some stability, comfort, and seaworthiness -- traits of the Drake 17 (a sedan version) -- are sacrificed in order to provide speed.
 But it worked very well!
 The Drake Raceboat sea trials (conducted in Puget Sound) were the most successful of any of my boats.
 For the first time ever, I returned from a few days of sea trials without feeling any need to change a thing.
 She was just right.

 The DRB 20-foot model was designed for Nate Rooks, a Stanford heavyweight crew rower and coach, who wanted a boat to race in the Seventy-48 race.
 This grueling race required more of a boat than a shell, but not one that sacrificed speed.
 The race waters are open water and waves are a fact of life.
 The seaworthy, hull shape of the Drake Rowboats was just what he needed.
-He finished 11th out of nearly 200 races; the only people in front were tandem rowers and guys in surf skiis.
+He finished 11th out of a large group of racers; only one solo rower finished ahead of him in a MAAS24 ocean shell.

 To get to the 20-foot model, I stretched the 18-footer, fined the ends slightly, and gave her a little more freeboard.
 I also made the Poseidon sliding seat rig -- the best in its class - fully drop-in to the kit for a perfect fit.
 The ergonomics of the rowing station have been perfected.